 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Special Topics in Comparative History: Read Less [-] HISTORY N100 Special Topics in History: Short Course 2 Units Terms offered: Summer 2022 First 6 Week Session, Summer 2021 First 6 Week Session, Summer 2021 Second 6 Week Session This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+Special Topics in Comparative History: Read Less [-] HISTORY N100 Special Topics in History: Short Course 2 Units Terms offered: Summer 2023 Second 6 Week Session, Summer 2022 First 6 Week Session, Summer 2021 Second 6 Week Session This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
 By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
 They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
 Instructors and subject will vary.
 Special Topics in History: Short Course: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Summer:

 3 weeks - 8 hours of lecture per week 6 weeks - 4 hours of lecture per week 8 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Special Topics in History: Short Course: Read Less [-] HISTORY N100G Special Topics in History: Study Abroad 3 Units Terms offered: Summer 2022 10 Week Session, Summer 2022 8 Week Session, Summer 2022 First 6 Week Session This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+Alternative to final exam.
+Special Topics in History: Short Course: Read Less [-] HISTORY N100G Special Topics in History: Study Abroad 3 Units Terms offered: Summer 2023, Summer 2023 10 Week Session, Summer 2022 8 Week Session This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
 By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
 They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
 Instructors and subject will vary.
 Special Topics in History: Study Abroad: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Students may enroll in multiple sections of this course within the same semester.
 Hours & Format Summer: